jackokaiser/vanlab/content/blogs/en_2021-trip.md

 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1rChaN2ThmCtaWgaOKvEWMAnF3JnIKtLW&ehbc=2E312F" width="640" height="480" style="width:100%;"></iframe>

-For this last trip, we drove 10735 km in 144 days, averaging to an a cruising speed of 75 km/day.
+For this last trip, we drove 10735 km in 144 days, averaging to a cruising speed of 75 km/day.
 This number is quite high for us, who never owned a car before, as we always lived close to well-connected cities.
 It also reflects that we were changing our sleeping spot and moving forward almost every day.